nutriot/bandcamp-api/README.md

 });
 ```

-> [!IMPORTANT]
+> [!CAUTION]
-> You should avoid using this library in the browser to avoid your API credentials to leak!
+> You should avoid using this library in the browser to avoid leaking your API credentials!

 ### Methods